Dear Ms. Vicki,

 I really love him, but my parents have "grounded" me from my boyfriend.
 I'm not allowed to have contact with him.
 My dad told me that if I didn't leave my boyfriend, he would call my boyfriend's CO and get him kicked out of the Marine Corps.

-The day after Christmas, I snuck out to meet him and we got a hotel room -- the room number was 313.
-He left January 5th to go to Camp Pendleton for SOI.
+The day after Christmas, I snuck out to meet him, and we got a hotel room -- the room number was 313.
+He left in January to go to Camp Pendleton for SOI.
 I received a letter from him last Friday.
-He said that he was in a good platoon and he was happy.
+He said that he is in a good platoon and is happy.
 His rifle number is 313.
 I recently had to do a math project.
 The angle of elevation?
 31.3 degrees.
 I am not sure whether to take this as a sign or just ignore it.
 I wake up at night worrying about him.
 I just need a little advice.

 You are reading too much into this, but I do appreciate your honesty.
 Thank you for reading the column and for writing to me.